mmichelsonIF/hearst_patterns_python/README.md

 An implementation of Hearst patterns for hyponyms in Python.
 [1] Now, extended to include more patterns from [2]!

-To use the extended patterns, you initialize the constructor and set the extended paramter to True
+By default, the library does not use the extended patterns (so it behaves like "classic" Hearst patterns).
+If you do want to use the extended pattern set, you initialize the constructor and set the extended paramter to True

 ```
 h = HearstPatterns(extended = True)